Web3NL/motoko-book/src/advanced-concepts/async-programming.md

 {{#include _mo/async-calls4.mo:a}}
 ```

 Our function `atomic` mutates the state, performs a computation and mutates the `state` again.
 Both the computation and the state mutations belong to the same message execution.
-The whole function either succeeds and commits all state mutations or it fails and does not commit any changes at all.
+The whole function either succeeds and commits its final state or it fails and does not commit any changes at all.
+Moreover, the intermediate state changes are not observable from other messages.
+Execution is all or nothing (i.e. transactional).

 The second function `atomic_fail` is another atomic function.
 It also performs a computation and state mutations within one single message. **But this time, the computation [traps](#traps) and both state mutations are not committed, even though the trap happened after the first state mutation.**